Causeway Coast 2022 Tournament Courses

 Entrance fees are only £95 for host club members, £195 for GUI residents and £295 for overseas visitors, including green fees.

-5% discount for booking before 31st December 2020 and a further 10% for groups of 8 or more.
+Discounts available for early booking before 31 December 2021 and for groups of eight or more players.

 Ballycastle Golf Club, founded in 1890, sits yards from the shoreline on the Causeway Coast, a spectacular stretch of golfing coastline of unsurpassed beauty.
 The golf course is one of the most scenic in Northern Ireland and has a multitude of personalities from tame parkland holes to wild links offerings and includes flat and low-lying holes and a back nine that launches you up into seaside hills that command panoramic views of the town of Ballycastle, Fair Head, Rathlin Island and on a clear day the Mull of Kintyre.

 Ballyliffin Golf Club is widely regarded as the finest links complex in Ireland boasting two championship links courses – The Old Links and Glashedy Links.
 We pride ourselves in having world class presentation standards all year round and Ballyliffin is renowned for its hospitality, spectacular setting and outstanding facilities.